 Comprehensive Patient & Caregiver Insights

-The study combined in-depth interviews and surveys to capture the daily realities of SBS-IF, including quality of life, treatment burden, and emotional wellbeing.
+The study combined in-depth interviews and surveys to capture the daily realities of SBS-IF, including quality of life, treatment burden, and emotional wellbeing. - Peer-Reviewed Real-World Data Findings were published in *Nutrition in Clinical Practice* in 2025, demonstrating that direct-to-participant registries can generate robust real-world data to advance understanding of rare gastrointestinal disorders.

 "*" indicates required fields